F1 (BT) – Chapter 21 MCQ’s (Performance appraisal) – ACCA

 Number of the Questions

-These MCQs Test consist of 13 Questions that covers the Chapter; Performance appraisal of ACCA F1 (BT) Business and Technology Module.
+There are 13 Questions in this Online F1 MCQ Test that cover Chapter 21, Performance appraisal of ACCA F1 (BT/FBT) Business and Technology Module.

 Time